knpuniversity/oo/knpu/episode3/parent.md

 `RebelShip` we're overriding `getNameAndSpecs` which means that when this method is called on a `RebelShip` object the `getNameAndSpecs` inside of the original `Ship` class, i.e. the parent class, is never called.
-In this case that's is sort of a problem because it leaves us with all this code duplication.
+In this case that's sort of a problem because it leaves us with all this code duplication.
 It would be way better if we could somehow call the parent method, `getNameAndSpecs` inside of `Ship`, and then just add this '(rebel)' part to the end.